poldham/dsir/README.md

 Country names appear in NCBI data in two main forms:

 1. In the country field (country tag)
-2. In an organism description (e.g. for a strain or variety)
+2. In an organism description (e.g. for a strain or variety) or other part of a record

 We want to capture both of these bearing in mind that in a later step we will want to examine and filter out any noisy records.